 Q) What is your favorite memory from being at Valpo?

-Q) What internships have you had?
+Q) What (internships or exhibit experiences) have you had?

 Q) What words of wisdom do you have for other students?

 A) Take what you can from life and your experiences.
 There are always going to be things that aren’t fun or that don’t go the way you want them to.
 It always helps to make the most of it.
 Take what you can from experiences rather than finding everything to be hard.
 Also, give yourself time to play and rest.
 Especially as a creative person, it is important to give yourself room to rest.